 The radical new way of looking at life so often appealed to a wide range of beliefs.
-From Chinese Confucianism, Marxist Agrarian reform or US style Libertarianism to the idea of living a more simple rural self-sufficient life-style, inspired in-part by the 1854 book by Henry David Thoreau, Walden and subtitled Life in the Woods.
+From Chinese Confucianism, Marxist Agrarian reform or US style Libertarianism – to the idea of living a more simple rural self-sufficient life-style, inspired in-part by the 1854 book by Henry David Thoreau, Walden and subtitled Life in the Woods.

 The Compendium Catalogue attempted to bring together a non-political listing of the most important books on a particular topic, be it metalwork or soil health or preparing animal skins for use as clothing.